FarronF/limerick-council-meetings/meetings/2019/03/12-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 12th February 2019.md

 litter warden present in the town in the evening time to prevent litter from shops and

-takeaways being dumped on the street in particular during the festive season.--- 3
+takeaways being dumped on the street in particular during the festive season.
+---
+3

 With regard to the CCTV Members felt the CCTV in the District is not fit for purpose as live